Getting a national security clearance

 - is designed to respect your privacy and dignity

 - does not allow you to be unlawfully discriminated against

 - protects your rights as a candidate as much as possible.

 The NZSIS will give you the opportunity to discuss any concerns they have before they make their recommendation to your organisation.

 If you believe you haven’t been treated fairly, talk to your vetting contact.

 Right to make a complaint

 After the vetting process ends, you can complain to the Inspector-General of Intelligence and Security (IGIS) if you’re unhappy with:

 - how the NZSIS carried out the vetting process

 - the recommendation the NZSIS made.

-If you decide to make a complaint, it needs to be in writing.
+If you decide to make a complaint, it should be made in writing and sent to the Inspector-General by post or email.